-Sunshine Christian School recognises that the implementation of whole school prevention strategies is the most effective way of eliminating, or at least minimising incidents of bullying within our community.
+Sunshine Christian School recognises that the implementation of whole-School prevention strategies is the most effective way of eliminating, or at least minimising incidents of bullying within our community.

-The following initiatives form part of our overall bullying prevention strategy and our strategy to create a 'no bullying' culture within the school:
+The following initiatives form part of our overall bullying prevention strategy and our strategy to create a 'no-bullying' culture within the School:

-- A structured curriculum and peer group support system, that provides age appropriate information and skills relating to bullying (including cyber bullying) and bullying prevention, to students over the course of the academic year. - Education, training and professional development of staff in bullying prevention and response strategies. - Regular provision of information to parents/carers, to raise awareness of bullying as a school community issue to equip them to recognise signs of bullying, as well as to provide them with clear paths for raising any concerns they may have relating to bullying directly with the school. - Promotion of a supportive environment that encourages the development of positive relationships and communication between staff, students and parents/carers. - Promotion of responsible bystander behaviour amongst students, staff and parents/carers. - Reporting of incidents of alleged bullying by students, bystanders, parents/carers and staff are encouraged, and made easy through the establishment of multiple reporting channels (as specified below). - Regular risk assessments of bullying within the school are undertaken by surveying students to identify bullying issues that may ordinarily go unnoticed by staff. - Records of reported bullying incidents are maintained and analysed, in order to identify persistent bullies and/or victims and to implement targeted prevention strategies where appropriate. - Statements supporting bullying prevention are included in students' school diaries. - Anti-bullying posters are displayed strategically within the school. - Promotion of student awareness and a 'no bullying' environment by participating in events such as the National Day of Action Against Bullying and Violence.
+- a structured curriculum and peer group support system, that provides age-appropriate information and skills relating to bullying (including cyberbullying) and bullying prevention, to students over the course of the academic year - education, training and professional development of staff in bullying prevention and response strategies - regular provision of information to parents/carers, to raise awareness of bullying as a School community issue to equip them to recognise signs of bullying, as well as to

+- provide them with clear paths for raising any concerns they may have relating to bullying directly with the School - promotion of a supportive environment that encourages the development of positive relationships and communication between staff, students and parents/carers - promotion of responsible bystander behaviour amongst students, staff and parents/carers - reporting of incidents of alleged bullying by students, bystanders, parents/carers and staff are encouraged - regular risk assessments of bullying within the School are undertaken by surveying students to identify bullying issues that may ordinarily go unnoticed by staff - records of reported bullying incidents are maintained and analysed, in order to identify persistent bullies and/or victims and to implement targeted prevention strategies where appropriate - statements supporting bullying prevention are included in student communication - education of staff, students and parents/carers on health conditions to promote understanding and to reduce stigma and fear - anti-bullying posters are displayed strategically within the School - promotion of student awareness and a 'no-bullying' environment by participating in community events, as appropriate.